design-hub-arc/wayfindingNodeManager/README.md

 A data management program for the Wayfinding project

+## Important Notice

+The application will not allow you to download or upload data if you log in using a Google account without access to the Wayfinding folder on Google Drive.

 ## Google Slides presentation

-A detailed guide to the project can be found [here](https://docs.google.com/presentation/d/1xR_FmCgcqRirlRckI1GQ5tRe3W5-rQg5GFW9UXm-Nbk/edit?usp=sharing)
+A detailed guide to the project can be found [here](https://docs.google.com/presentation/d/1xR_FmCgcqRirlRckI1GQ5tRe3W5-rQg5GFW9UXm-Nbk/edit?usp=sharing).

 ## Prerequisites